souzamarcelo/capopt/README.md

 epsilon: 0.05
 ```

 The content of `scenario.txt` is given below.
 The file indicates the parameters definition, execution directory, training instances directory, configuration budget, and the number of digits for real parameters.
-The last lilne defined the target runner, which is the *capopt* script.
+The last line defined the target runner, which is the *capopt* script.

 #### scenario.txt
 ```